MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgReplyGroupConversationThread.md

 ## SYNOPSIS
 Reply to a thread in a group conversation and add a new post to it.
-You can specify the parent conversation \nin the request, or, you can specify just the thread without the parent conversation.
+You can specify the parent conversation in the request, or, you can specify just the thread without the parent conversation.

 > [!NOTE]
 > To view the beta release of this cmdlet, view [Invoke-MgBetaReplyGroupConversationThread](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupConversationThread?view=graph-powershell-beta)